 Modern vehicles are digitally connected IoT and AI devices.
-They are equipped with sensors that continuously collect data on the mechanical functioning and location of the vehicle.
-These data can be communicated in real time from the car to a variety of stakeholders from public sector to service providers and open possibilities to improve the efficiency of existing services and to offer new services.
+They are equipped with sensors that continuously collect data on the mechanical and electronical functioning, plus location of the vehicle.
+These data can be communicated in real time from the car to a variety of stakeholders, from public sector to service providers, thus opening opportunities to improve the efficiency of existing services and to offer new services.
 For instance, the Extended Vehicle Concept as standardised in the context of ISO is being deployed by vehicle manufacturers to ensure data exchange in a safe and secure manner.

-The promoters of the SDA take note of the fact that the Commission formulated principles to access and reuse of non-personal data generated by IoT objects in the Communication "Towards a Common European Data Space" in April 2018.
-These principles should be taken into account in contractual negotiations in Business-to-Business contexts with the aim to develop a competitive and fair data market in the automotive sector.
+The promoters of the SDA take note of the fact that the Commission formulated principles to access and reuse of non-personal data generated by IoT objects in the communication "Towards a Common

+European Data Space" in April 2018.
+These principles should be taken into account in contractual negotiations in business-to-business contexts with the aim to develop a competitive and fair data market in the automotive sector.

 It is also welcome that the Commission is conducting consultations with various groups of stakeholders on the possible creation of sectoral European data spaces, including in the transport and mobility sector.
-Such data spaces would facilitate the sharing and use of data (including car data) and could benefit from the support from the Digital Europe Programme towards appropriate technologies, standards and policy frameworks.
+Such data spaces would facilitate the sharing and use of data (including vehicle data) and could benefit from the support from the Digital Europe Programme towards appropriate technologies, standards and policy frameworks.

-The promoters of the SDA call for a new impetus to the inter-sector dialogue on data access and data sharing.
+The promoters of the SDA call for a new impetus to the inter-sector dialogue on data sharing.
 The support of the Commission as facilitator would be welcome.
-A particular interest of Industry is to progress on agreed principles for a data governance in relation to the following situations:
+A particular interest of the stakeholders is to progress on agreed principles for a data governance in relation to the following situations:

-- Promote data sharing necessary for public interest (safety reasons, e.g. ITS services). - Principles for ensuring non-discriminatory access and innovation in relation to services relying on access to data in the respect of investment in data management. - Promote data sharing necessary for other public interest purposes (e.g. environmental purposes).
+- Promote data sharing necessary for public interest (safety reasons, e.g. ITS services). - Promote principles for facilitating innovation and access to services relying on data in such a way that investment in data services is being incentivised. - Promote data sharing necessary for public interest purposes (e.g. environmental purposes).